 The Routine, Struggles, and Meanings of the Job

 Waking up in the late morning on a Saturday, enjoying a good hearty brunch, and then hanging out at the mall in the afternoon sounds great, except that they are not for most private music teachers.
 Music teachers can do that on every other day of the week, but not on Saturdays.
 Most of them have a packed schedule with back to back lessons on Saturdays.
 Kids can only come to extra-curricular learnings when they are not in school, so after-school hours and Saturdays are usually when music teachers get busy.

 On top of that, freelance music teachers have to deal with endless lesson-rescheduling and sometimes unreasonable expectations of the parents.
-If the relationships between teachers and parents are not managed well, it may turn into conflict and add pressure to the job.
+If the relationships between teachers and parents are well-managed, it may turn into conflict and add pressure to the job.

-After years of observations, I found that, to be able to stay in this profession for the long term and to feel happy about the job, it is important for music teachers to possess two traits: The love of music and the desire to educate.
+After years of observations, I found that to be able to stay in this profession for the long term and to feel happy about the job, music teachers need to possess two traits: The love of music and the desire to educate.

 We know that everyone loves music, but things can be very different for a music professional who is doing it all the time.
 The love for music has to be a part of your life that you cannot live without, and that passion will translate into an inspiring force that students can feel it when they are learning with you.
-The students will in turn show more eagerness to learn when they are inspired.
-If both sides are equally engaged in the learning, the process will be very rewarding and satisfying.
+The students will, in turn, show more eagerness to learn when they are inspired.
+If both sides are equally engaged in the learning, the process will be enriching and satisfying.

 As a music teacher myself, I find that the most meaningful part of my job is to be able to walk into the lives of students and making their lives better by giving them the benefits of learning music.
 It Is not about how many competitions they have won or how much money I am getting paid, but it is the state of mind knowing that I am doing something good for the community and the world.